waelbt/ft_transcendence/README.md

 ## Running the Application

 Now that everything is set up, you can run your React Native application as mentioned in the Installation section.
 It should now be able to fetch data from your local JSON server through `ngrok`.
+Here’s how you can update the README to include specific instructions for updating the URL in `app/hooks/useProduct.js` when setting up the JSON server and using `ngrok`:

+---